The Charlene Heisler Prize

 The Charlene Heisler Prize is awarded annually by the Astronomical Society of Australia for the most outstanding PhD thesis in astronomy or a closely related field, accepted by an Australian university.
 The thesis research must show outstanding excellence and originality.

-The Prize consists of the Charlene Heisler Medal together with an award of $1000 and ASA membership for the following calendar year.
+The Prize consists of the Charlene Heisler Medal featuring a multiwavelength view of Centaurus A, together with an award of $1,000 and ASA membership for the following calendar year.
 The recipient is invited to present a paper on their research at the Annual Scientific Meeting of the Astronomical Society of Australia, where the prize will be presented.

 Nominations

-- Each Australian University can submit a maximum of two nominations per year (unless a special case can be made for an extra nomination).
+- each Australian University can submit a maximum of two nominations per year (unless a special case can be made for an additional nomination).

-- Nominations must be endorsed by the Head of the nominee’s academic unit, in consultation with their academic staff.
-The Head should also certify that the applicant’s degree requirements have been completed during the previous calendar year.
+- nominations must be endorsed by the Head of the nominee’s academic unit, in consultation with their academic staff.
+The Head should also certify that the nominee’s degree requirements have been completed during the previous calendar year.

-- a statement from the principal supervisor outlining the thesis results and why they are exceptional.
-The statement should also include details of the specific contributions of the applicant to the research;
+- the nomination must include a statement from the principal supervisor outlining the thesis results and why they are exceptional.
+The statement should also include details of the specific contributions of the nominee to the research.

-The assessment committee nominated by the ASA Council will evaluate the submitted materials and make a recommendation to the ASA Council.
-The decision of the Council is final, including any decision not to award a prize in any given year.
+An assessment committee nominated by the ASA Council will evaluate the submitted materials and make a recommendation to the ASA Council.
+The decision of the ASA Council is final, including any decision not to award a prize in any given year.

-Limited travel funds to support attendance at the ASA science meeting may be made available at the discretion of the ASA Council.
-The prize winner will also be encouraged to submit a synopsis of their thesis research to the Publications of the Astronomical Society of Australia.
-A full paper on the research would also be welcomed.
+Limited travel funds to support attendance at the ASA Annual Science Meeting may be made available at the discretion of the ASA Council.

 - 2023 – Piyush Sharda (Australian National University)